Gerdome/research-model-annotation/README.md

 ![COCO Export - 1 -2](images/coco_export_1_2.PNG)

-The output of this export looks like this:
+The output is a JSON file with the following structure:

 ![COCO Export - 1 - Output](images/coco_export_1_output.PNG)